rkwong43/Toh/README.md

 **CONTROLS:** Menu navigation using WASD or arrow keys, select using Space.
 Go backwards a menu using Esc.

 Personal project using self-taught Python and the Pygame library.
-Is currently under development.
+Is currently on a hiatus.
+Might port it into C++ in the future, or the Unity game engine.

 * Features decoupled views, models, controllers, and artificial intelligence for behavior of enemies.
 * Has a collision detection algorithm for detecting when projectiles and ships intersect.